How to get the highest reputation score [Success Guide]

 For cold outreach, have fewer sending addresses per domain.
 Only one is the best.

 Usually, people donβt like this advice.
-We understand, but that's for your growth and mental health.
+We understand, but that's for your growth and peace of mind.

 This leads to 2 consequences:

-Higher risk of damaging your sender reputation (and Sender Score) because of over-sending.
+Higher risk of damaging your sender reputation (and Reputation Score) because of over-sending per domain.

-Spam spreading between the addresses of your domain.
-If one address lands in spam, it spreads on the other ones sharing that domain.
+If one sending address starts landing in spam, it will spread on the other ones sharing that domain.
 Disaster.

 Our recommendation:

 Buy several domains: avoid domains with hyphens, numbers.
-Avoid exotic extensions: prefer .com, .co, .io
+Avoid exotic extensions and prefer ".com", ".co", ".io"

 Set up one address per domain.

-If one sending address per domain is too extreme for you, put more but acknowledge that you won't have the safest sending setup.
+If one sending address per domain is too low for you, add more but be aware that spam spreading can occur between addresses.

 If you're sending newsletters or transactional emails: minimize your volume and send to the most engaged subscribers.